jhorneman/procjam15/docs/formats.md

 will search for a scene with a 'spooky' tag, and generate a goto option with the lead-in text from that scene (see above under lead-ins) that takes the player to that scene.

 See below for more information about tags.

+Add norepeat="1" (or any value) to stop the injection from looping.
+Internally, the system picks an item from a list of options.
+When it has used all items, it can either go back to the beginning (the default behavior), or not.

 # Conditions